jhpenger/ray-kubernetes-1/README.md

 Your expected run-time should be ~`2.5` seconds, but might be slower due to reaching cluster's max CPU capacity.

 # Notes
-Instructions setup for Koç Lab @ University of California Santa Barbara.

 We are trying to utilize Ray cluster to do reinforcement learning on [Gibson Enviroment](http://gibsonenv.stanford.edu/).

 Currently in the very early stages of exploring `ray` and `Gibson`.
 Would greately appreciate guidance from anyone with: